 Our picks

 The Q600C is the standout.
-3.1 channels with a dedicated center channel for dialogue and a wireless subwoofer.
-Dolby Atmos is supported via virtual processing — no physical upfiring speakers, but the spatial effect is still noticeably better than non-Atmos soundbars.
+3.1.2 channels (front L/C/R + two upfiring drivers) with a wireless subwoofer.
+Dolby Atmos is supported via the upfiring drivers plus virtual processing — the spatial effect is noticeably better than non-Atmos soundbars at this price.
 It connects via eARC, supports Q-Symphony with Samsung TVs (TV speakers + soundbar play together), and the Adaptive Sound feature auto-adjusts EQ based on content.

 Samsung HW-Q600C on Amazon (paid link)